 - Security deposit conversion: The landlord agrees to apply the tenant's cash security deposit towards rent.
 This is especially effective for tenants who do not have much term remaining on their lease.

-Again, I can't stress enough how important it is for the tenant to avoid non payment of rent at all costs, and to consult with their tenant representative to explore all options, including engaging their landlord to develop a solution.
-An appeal to not only a landlord's keen business sense, but also to their humanity is the key to achieving assistance through these uncertain times.
+Again, we can't stress enough how important it is for tenants to avoid non payment of rent at all costs, and to consult with their real estate advisor and attorney to explore all options that include cooperating with their landlord to develop a solution.
+An appeal to not only a landlord's keen business sense, but also to their humanity is the key to negotiating a favorable outcome for rent relief.